 - They don't have a minimum amount you can transfer.

 - 24/7 support available in nearly 20 countries worldwide.

 - Can easily get an accurate quote for your transfer using their online calculator.

-- They have a maximum transfer size of $10,000 and this even lower for some currencies.
+- Maximum transfer size of $10,000 and is even lower for some currencies.

 - Don't offer support for businesses.

 - Their transfer fee is not fixed, so it can change between different currencies.

 - WorldRemit are unable to offer financial advice.